Our Handy Guide to Caring for Ex-Battery Hens

 A common reason for bullying is that the hens do not have enough space to get away from one another.
 If you can provide them with more space you will find the fights settle down.

 If things are really bad you may need to separate the bully from the others for a while.
 This will give the girls time to establish a new pecking order and things shouldn’t be as bad when she goes back in.
-You can also separate them into 2 areas of the garden with chicken wire and they can see each other through the fence.
+You can also separate them into two areas of the garden with chicken wire and they can see each other through the fence.
 When they begin to ignore each other you should be able to reintroduce them with no problems.

 The thing to remember is that these hens have been through a lot and the bad behaviour should stop within the week.
 Please be patient with them and look out for any hens that may be being bullied.
 You may feel a bit like a referee for the first few days, but things will settle down.